mjureczko/maly-poszukiwacz-skarbow/README.md

 - in TextEdit try KeyboradOptions -> KeyboardType and singleLine=True and maxLines=1
 - make all fields in states immutable
-- reduce code duplication in ComposeRoot, wrap navigation path in functions
+- reduce code duplication in ComposeRoot
 - adjust screens titles to provide additional context
 - remove dead code
 - accept only alphanumeric-_ characters in the route name input